anirbanmarine/extra/content/docs/PartB/Navarch/Stress_and_Strain/Fatigue Cracks.md

 ---
-title:"Fatigue Cracks- Why They Occur, Where to Look, and Which Areas Need More Stringent Inspection"
+title: "Fatigue Cracks- Why They Occur, Where to Look, and Which Areas Need More Stringent Inspection"
 type: docs
 ---